SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 - use node or the browser console to execute JavaScript code
 - running JS in the browser has a different environment and capabilities than running JS through node.js
 - In JS functions and class names are variables
+- preceeding an identifier with `let` or `const` triggers local scope for that particular identifier